labieds/Splitwriter/README.md

 - **Text Board**
   Preset-based text editor for comfortable writing.
 Switch between headline/body/accent/emphasis presets for different parts of your manuscript.

+- **Echo View (Cinematic Preview)**
+  Instantly preview the selected text in a clean, full-screen, visual-novel-style layout.
+  Echo View can display your text alone against a dark background, or combine it with the current reference image to create a scene-like presentation.
+  Perfect for reviewing dialogue, checking flow, practicing readings, or preparing YouTube/lecture scripts.

 - **Image Board**
   An image viewer for description and reference.
 Images are **referenced by path only** and are not embedded into the `.swon` file.